KLNXXX/cp-detection/README.md

 # cp-detection

-Lua script to detect copying and pasting in-game
+A simple method to detect whenever a player copy and pastes in a text box.